 Tip no 1 – Etiquette

 This is a good start, as etiquette rules are pretty clear and learnable.
 Each country has their own set, and they usually play an important role in the business world.
-In a relatively short time you can gain a lot of helpful knowledge.
-Greetings, dos and don’ts during a negotiation and/or office life in general, being a good guest/host, how to act during a business dinner or an after work meetup, what to bring/not to bring as a present, accepted topics for small-talk, what constitutes a good handshake, these are just a couple of examples of things you can look up before setting out on your international business quest.
+In a relatively short time, you can gain a lot of helpful knowledge.
+Greetings, dos and don’ts during negotiations and/or office life in general, being a good guest/host, how to act during a business dinner or an after-work meetup, what to bring/not to bring as a present, accepted topics for small-talk, what constitutes a good handshake, these are just a couple of examples of things you can easily learn by watching one of our intercultural videos before setting out on your international business quest.

 - Each country has their own set of etiquette rules, and they usually play an important role in the business world.